 These clinical psychology faculty are not recruiting students:

 - Douglas Barnett

 Note that the GRE General Test and psychology subtest will be accepted as optional or supplementary material to your application for fall 2024 admission.
 You may submit one or both sets of scores for consideration if you wish.
 We will review all applications, with or without GRE scores.

 Our admissions interviews will be scheduled for mid to late February 2024.
 We have not yet decided whether interviews will be held in person or remotely.
 If interviews are remote, applicants who are offered admission will be able to visit the campus prior to making their decision if they wish.

 Our program has long been a national leader in clinical neuropsychology training.
 We are affiliated with APA Division 40 (neuropsychology) and provide education that is consistent with the Houston conference guidelines for training in clinical neuropsychology.
 Our program collaborates with Wayne State's Institute of Gerontology and is a member of the Council of Professional Gerontology Training Programs.

-Students interested in this concentration are expected to complete courses in the biological basis of behavior, clinical neuropsychology, and neuropsychological assessment, and may take other courses such as Neuroscience and Neuroanatomy.
-These students receive clinical neuropsychology training at various placements in the Detroit area, such as the Rehabilitation Institute of Medicine, Ann Arbor VA, the University of Michigan Medical Center, Beaumont Hospital, Henry Ford Hospital, and Children's Hospital, where they are supervised by neuropsychologists.
+Students interested in this concentration are expected to complete courses in the biological basis of behavior, clinical neuropsychology, neuropsychological assessment and may take other courses such as neuroscience and neuroanatomy.
+These students receive clinical neuropsychology training at various placements in the Detroit area, such as the Rehabilitation Institute of Medicine, Ann Arbor VA, the University of Michigan Medical Center, Beaumont Hospital, Henry Ford Hospital and Children's Hospital, where they are supervised by neuropsychologists.
 Research related to neuropsychology is usually mentored by Drs.
-Lisa Rapport or John Woodard (and occasionally by Peter Lichtenberg), and for those interested in child/pediatric neuropsychology, by Dr. Sarah Raz.
+Lisa Rapport or John Woodard (and occasionally by Peter Lichtenberg) and for those interested in child/pediatric neuropsychology, by Dr. Sarah Raz.